Telenav/kivakit-extensions/kivakit-microservice/README.md

         }
     }

-Here, the *MultipleRequest* object directly contains the *a* and *b* multiplicands, which are immutable and initialized by the constructor.
+Here, the *MultiplyRequest* object directly contains the *a* and *b* multiplicands, which are immutable and initialized by the constructor.
 The nested *Response* class contains the *result* value.
 Since the *Response* is nested inside the request, the request has access to its private *result* variable, so there is no need for a *result(int)* setter method.
 The only accessor is the *result()* method for accessing the result of the operation.

 <img src="https://www.kivakit.org/images/horizontal-line-128.png" srcset="https://www.kivakit.org/images/horizontal-line-128-2x.png 2x"/>